-Active equity manager(s) will be expected to achieve an annualized total rate of return over a three-year period that exceeds an appropriate market index rate of return by at least 150 basis points compounded annually, net of costs and fees, that in the aggregate shall not exceed 75 basis points.
+Active equity manager(s) will be expected to achieve an annualized total rate of return over a three-year period that exceeds an appropriate market index rate of return by at least 150 basis points compounded annually, net of costs and fees.
 Total return is defined as dividend or interest income plus realized and unrealized capital appreciation net of costs and fees.
-Evaluation of investment managers shall generally be for a three-year trailing period after funds are deposited with the manager, unless decided otherwise by the IC.
+Evaluation of investment managers shall generally be for a three-year trailing period after funds are deposited with the manager, unless decided otherwise by the IOC.

 The investment manager(s) will maintain an investment portfolio characterized by their respective management style when selected to manage a portion of the Portfolio.
-If a change in such style is contemplated, the investment manager(s) is required to make advance written notification to the IC explaining the reasons for changing the style.
+If a change in such style is contemplated, the investment manager(s) is required to make advance written notification to the IOC explaining the reasons for changing the style.